 There are currently 1.3 million The Toro Company shares held short by investors – that's known as The Toro Company's "short interest".
-This figure is 30.3% up from 986,979 last month.
+This figure is 12.5% up from 1.2 million last month.

 There are a few different ways that this level of interest in shorting The Toro Company shares can be evaluated.